cis-ds/course-site/content/event/build-better-workflow/index.md

 # Abstract and optional shortened version.
 abstract: ""
-summary: "Introduce and practice techniques for preprocessing data sets and tuning models using the `tidymodels` framework."
+summary: "Introduce and practice techniques for preprocessing data sets and developing model workflows using the `tidymodels` framework."

 # Location of event.
 location: "Online"